cd-slash/blackjack-game/README.md

   - [ ] Split does not show additional player hand
   - [ ] Player stack > 999999 causes print overflow
   - [ ] Double increases bet but does not remove incremental value from stack
+  - [ ] Input is requested when player has blackjack and dealer does not (hand should be over)

 ## Deployment